 • For peace and luxury, Fontana Mountain Resort, located in the Nantahala Forest, has a variety of accommodations from rooms in the lodge to private cabins.
 The property has trails and a year-round pool.

 • The Buckwood Log Lodge offers warm and rustic accommodations in the heart of Highlands, NC.

 • Cataloochee Ranch Resort offers accommodations for small and larger groups.
-Amenities include outdoor and indoor entertainment, a 20 foot heated spa, and fireplaces in most lodgings.
-NOTE: The resort is currently closed for renovations and expects to reopen in 2022.
+Amenities include outdoor and indoor entertainment, a 20-foot heated spa, and fireplaces in most lodgings.
+NOTE: The resort is currently being renovated but is expected to reopen in 2023.